saralakani/saralakani.github.io/_posts/2020-12-04-RAN-Data-prep.md

 You can check out more details of exploring data and finding useful features that I have presented in this [notebook](https://github.com/saralakani/ML_RAN/blob/master/4gV5gRAN.data_exp.ipynb).

-My essential toolbox of exploratory pandas dataframe methods (after reading the data set into pandas dataframe) are as below which help me to do a better **Feature Selection** job:
+My essential toolbox of exploratory pandas dataframe methods (after reading the data set into pandas dataframe) are listed below which help me to do a better **Feature Selection** job:
 ~~~
  data.info() #shows the type of values e.g. int64
  data.corr() #shows the correlation between columns